imsb-uke/DISSECT/README.md

 ## Tutorials
 Interactive tutorials including required data are available as part of this repository at [Tutorials](https://github.com/imsb-uke/DISSECT/tree/main/tutorials).
-1. expanded_tutorial.ipynb: Step by step deconvolution for bulk
+1. tutorial.ipynb: Step by step deconvolution for bulk
-2. expanded_tutorial_spatial.ipynb: Step by step deconvolution of spatial transcriptomics data (10x Visium)
+2. tutorial_spatial.ipynb: Step by step deconvolution of spatial transcriptomics data (10x Visium)

 To get answers quickly for a problem or feature request, please open an issue.